Aberdeen church for sale for £495,000

 “It’s an interesting one from a community facilities point of view but also its potential for converting it into something else.”

 The late 19th Century building is listed, limiting the opportunities for any major external changes.
-But there are myriad opportunies for an internal revamp, Mr Nisbet added.
+But there are myriad opportunities for an internal revamp, Mr Nisbet added.

 Some of the finer details of what’s inside Ruthrieston West Church